 Day of arrival:

 When students arrive in the United States by themselves, HWS will provide transportation from the Rochester airport.
 In addition, the Office of International Student Affairs provides a small “goodie” bag with some great treats for the weary traveler as well as bedding and basic toiletries until the student can obtain his or her own.
 We then provide a very specific orientation for our new international students as well as U.S. students who have been living abroad.
-This comprehensive program takes place over a three day period and involves team building, a mini visa workshop, sessions on “what it means to study in the U.S.,” understanding a liberal arts education, and some fun recreational activities to help you get acclimated.
-We will also bring the students shopping and assist them with any banking concerns.
+This comprehensive program takes place over a three day period and involves team building, a mini visa workshop, sessions on “what it means to study in the U.S.,” understanding a liberal arts education, and some fun recreational activities to help students get acclimated.
+We will also bring students shopping and assist with any banking concerns.

 After arriving on campus:

 After orientation, the Office of International Student Affairs in cooperation with the Hobart and William Smith Deans offices, Intercultural Affairs and the Department of Residential Education, assists students in all facets of working, studying and living on our liberal arts campus.
-The Director of International Student Affairs serves as mentor, adviser, friend and confidant to our international students.
+The Director of International Student Enrollment and Success serves as mentor, adviser, friend and confidant to our international students.
 The office provides programming for the students both throughout the academic year as well as over breaks, as many international students remain on campus throughout the year.
 We also have a wonderful host family program for those students who would like additional support.
 We always encourage students to take full advantage of the breadth of curricular and co-curricular options available to all HWS community members.
 Our ultimate goal is to have all international students feel that they are fully a part of the greater HWS and Geneva communities.